Website Best Practices

 - Check your website for errors.
 As any experienced editor will tell you, a great piece of work can be tarnished by a small error.
 If you’re a webmaster, check your websites on a regular basis for typos, broken links, and images that do not load correctly.

 - Don’t forget the content.
 Even if your site is beautifully designed, it is only an empty shell without content.
 A good website has both great design and great content.
-Therefore, make sure your pages have unique, original content that makes them worth visiting.
+Therefore, make sure your pages have unique, original content related to your school that makes them worth visiting.
+Do not rely on District content unless absolutely necessary.
+Parents on your site for information about your campus, not the school district.